clebert/aws-simple/README.md

 Default output format [None]: json
 ```

-_Note: If a profile other than the `default` profile is to be set up, the `aws`
+If a profile other than the `default` profile is to be set up, the `aws` CLI can
-CLI can be called with the `--profile` CLI option, e.g.:_
+be called with the `--profile` CLI option, e.g.:

 ```
 aws configure --profile my-profile